code-of-chaos/CliArgsParser-cs/README.md

-# CLIArgsParser
+# CliArgsParser
 ![NuGet Downloads](https://img.shields.io/nuget/dt/CliArgsParser)
 ![NuGet Version](https://img.shields.io/nuget/v/CliArgsParser?link=https%3A%2F%2Fwww.nuget.org%2Fpackages%2FCliArgsParser)

-CLIArgsParser is a library built around Dependency Injection to allow you to create CLI tools with ease.
+CliArgsParser is a library built around Dependency Injection to allow you to create Cli tools with ease.
 This is particularly useful in scenarios where your application requires a large amount of commands, with specific arguments.